meril27/Mean-and-Variance/README.md

 # Aim :

-To find mean and variance of arrival of objects from the feeder using probability distribution
+To find mean and variance of arrival of objects from the feeder using probability distribution.

 # Software required :

-Python and Visual components tool
+Python and Visual components tool.

 # Theory: